TipperScout/Planet-Gen-3D-Devlog/README.md

 ~~~
 ~~~
 2.7.0 - 4/1/26
   -- Updated the renderer to use ARGB transparency with a newer version of Night Owl 3D Engine.
-To do this, I had to restructure the whole rendering pipleine to work with the new system.
+To do this, I had to restructure the whole rendering pipeline to work with the new system.
 ~~~